 If you don't already have a Singularity image of fMRIprep, head over to their site and follow the directions.
 You will have to change the fMRIprep image path in your configuration file.

-Similarly, if you do not have a copy of the BIDS-validator Singularity image, go ahead and construct one.
+Similarly, if you do not have a copy of the BIDS-validator Singularity image, you'll need to obtain this image as well: